Skip over main navigation

 1. Do they have a learning difficulty or disability?

-A child or young person has a learning difficulty or disability if:
+A child of compulsory school age or young person has a learning difficulty or disability if:

 • they have significantly greater difficulty in learning than the majority of others of the same age, or